- Fan Zone

 - Assistant Coach

-Since Annette Acuff was hired as the head cross country and assistant track & field coach in 2000, Binghamton has built a successful Division I distance program from the ground up.
+Annette Acuff begins her 15th season as the head cross country coach at Binghamton in 2014.
+She also serves as an assistant track & field coach for the Bearcats.
+During her tenure, Binghamton has built a successful Division I distance program from the ground up.

-On the regional level, the Bearcat men have been ranked in the USTFCCCA Northeast Region the past three years and finished a program-best eighth at the 2009 regional meet. van Ingen, meanwhile advanced to the NCAA Division Championship twice during his career and finished 43rd overall at the 2010 national meet.
+On the regional level, the Bearcat men have been ranked in the USTFCCCA Northeast Region Poll in four of the last six seasons.
+They finished a program-best eighth place at the 2009 Northeast Regional Meet and were 10th in 2013. van Ingen advanced to the NCAA Division I Championships twice during his career (2009 and 2010) and finished 43rd overall at the 2010 national meet.

-The women’s team had the top freshman finisher at the 2009 America East Cross Country Meet and has posted six all-conference selections since 2004.
+The Binghamton women’s team, meanwhile, had the top freshman finisher at the 2009 America East Cross Country Meet and has posted six all-conference selections since 2004.
 In addition, the Bearcat women have had two All-Northeast Region selections as well as the 2006 ECAC individual champion.

 In the classroom, Binghamton has been just as successful under Acuff’s watch.
-The men’s team has had nine America East All-Academic Team selections since 2008.
-The past two seasons, the Bearcats have posted more All-Academic picks than any other men’s team in the conference.
-In 2010, Binghamton had its first-ever America East Men’s Cross Country Scholar-Athlete in Chris Gaube.
+The men’s team has posted 12 America East All-Academic Team selections since 2008.
+In 2010, Binghamton also had its first-ever America East Men’s Cross Country Scholar-Athlete in Chris Gaube.

 Equally as impressive for Acuff has been her role as the assistant coach with the Binghamton track & field distance program.
-Under her watch, the men’s distance runners have won eight individual conference titles and have compiled 23 all-conference selections the past four years.
-On the women’s side, Acuff has had five different runners earn all-conference honors in a total of 10 events since she took over the program.
-This includes five runner-up performances.
+Since 2002, the men’s distance runners have won 13 individual conference titles and compiled 45 all-conference selections.

 Acuff came to Binghamton from the University of Northern Colorado, where she was the assistant women’s cross country coach for three years.
 During that span, she coached one cross country All-American and three All-American distance runners in track.
 Under Acuff’s leadership, the Bears enjoyed back-to-back NCAA Division II Championship appearances, placing 10th in 1997 and 14th in 1998.
 In the five years prior to her arrival at Northern Colorado, the program had not advanced to the national meet.